danfuzz/samizdat/doc/samizdat-0-lib/meta.md

 Returns a `function` node, as defined by the *Samizdat Layer 0* parse tree semantics, that represents the parsed program.

+<br><br>
+### In-Language Definitions

+#### `LIBRARY`

+A map of bindings of the entire *Samizdat Layer 0* library, except for the binding of `LIBRARY` itself (which can't be done in that the data model doesn't allow self-reference).

+**Note:** This is a constant map value, not a function.

+#### `makeLibrary(context) <> context`

+Takes a library context (map of variable bindings) and returns one that is just like the one given, except that the key `"LIBRARY"` is bound to the given map.
+This makes a `LIBRARY` binding into a form suitable for passing as the library / global context argument to evaluation functions (such as `sam0Eval`), in that callees can rightfully expect there to be a binding for `LIBRARY`.

+#### `samCommandLine(context, args*) <> . | void`

+Command-line evaluator.
+This implements standardized top-level command-line parsing and evaluation. `context` is expected to be a library context, such as one of the standard `LIBRARY` bindings. `args` are arbitrary other arguments, which are parsed as optional command-line options, a program file name, and additional arguments.

+This parses the indicated file, as implied by its recognized suffix (or lack thereof), evaluates the result of parsing, and then calls that evaluated result as a function, passing it first the "componentized" path to itself (see `io0PathFromFlat`), and then any additional arguments that were passed to this function.
+This function returns whatever was returned by the inner function call (including void).

+Currently recognized command-line options:

+* `--layer-0` &mdash; uses the layer 0 parser and evaluator.

 #### `samEval(context, expressionNode) <> . | void`

 Returns the evaluation result of executing the given expression node,